ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 </tr>
 </table>

-The above test results use 30 sets of String data on Meizu 18s.
+The test results above are based on 30 sets of String data of Meizu 18s.
 Source code is in {{< repo KDataStore KDataStore >}}.benchmark.

 {{< hint warning >}}
-Regarding the storage scheme comparison analysis in other places, the vast majority of them have serious errors.
+There are serious errors in most storage scheme comparison analysis from other information sources.
 The official website is relatively accurate, but very one-sided.
-If you want to explore, I recommend to test and view the source code.
+If you want to explore further, I recommend you test it yourself and view the source code for deep exploration.
 {{< /hint >}}

 # Basic Usage